 All carriage of pets is subject to Lufthansa’s approval and is contingent on the fact that the animals are properly crated and accompanied by valid health and vaccination certificates, entry permits, and any other documents required by countries of entry or transit.

 Which pets are allowed to travel on Lufthansa flights?

 Small dogs and cats may be transported in the passenger cabin.
-Dogs, cats, hares and rabbits that cannot be transported inside the cabin may be carried as checked baggage.
+Larger dogs and cats that cannot be transported inside the cabin may be carried as checked baggage.

 Each passenger may travel with a maximum of two animals either in the cabin and/or in the cargo hold: two pets in the cabin in one carrier (two young animals of comparable size and a minimum age of 12 weeks or two fully grown animals of comparable size or a mother animal with one puppy or kitten up to 6 weeks still dependent on the mother), or two pets in the cargo hold (in one or two containers), or one pet in the cabin and one in the cargo hold.

 Advance arrangements must be made for your pet.
 If you like to take your pets along on your Lufthansa flight, you must notify Lufthansa when you make your booking, but no later than 24 hours before the departure, by contacting Lufthansa Service Center by phone or Lufthansa Airport Ticket Team in person.
 In case of selecting a codeshare flight where the operating carrier is not Lufthansa, you must contact Lufthansa Service Center before purchasing the ticket because the booking procedure, requirements, and policies are different for different carriers.

 Also, you must assume responsibility for complying with any regulations, requirements, or restrictions that apply in the country, state, or territory to which the animal is transported, and all financial obligations involved in transporting the animal (including but not limited to the cost of obtaining health certificates, quarantine charges, etc.).